santoshkitkare/llmops/retirement_planner/README.md

 # Retirement Planning Calculator

-A comprehensive Python application for generating detailed retirement projections based on your financial situation, expected returns, and major life expenses.
+A comprehensive web-based application for generating detailed retirement projections based on your financial situation, expected returns, and major life expenses.

 ## Features

-- Interactive command-line interface for easy input
+- Modern, interactive web interface
-- Support for JSON/YAML configuration files
+- Real-time visualization of retirement projections
 - Detailed year-by-year financial projections
-- Multiple output formats (CSV, Excel)
-- Visualizations of corpus growth and expense breakdowns
+- Interactive charts for corpus growth and expense breakdowns
-- Handles multiple children with customizable education and marriage expenses
+- Support for multiple children with customizable education and marriage expenses
 - Accounts for inflation and different pre/post-retirement returns
+- Export results to CSV and Excel formats
+- Mobile-responsive design

 ## Installation